alan-turing-institute/clean-air-infrastructure/containers/docs/urbanair/docs_src/running_models_on_external_cluster.md

 This will prompt for a docker username and password.
 Please contact the `cleanair` owners for access.

 To run the models we will use slurm.
-Create a batch file:
+Each experiment instance requires a separate batch file.
+For one instance:

 ```
-touch sbatch.sh
+touch sbatch_1.sh
 ```

 and copy in: